ionfury/homelab/README.md

 ## Networking

-Networking is provided by my [Unifi Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro) and is currently configured manually.
-Watch this space as I try and bring it [under management of terraform](https://registry.terraform.io/providers/paultyng/unifi/latest) in the future.
+Networking is provided by my [Unifi Dream Machine Pro](https://store.ui.com/collections/unifi-network-unifi-os-consoles/products/udm-pro) and is via [terraform](./terraform/network/).
+The `citadel` vlan on `192.168.10.*` is dedicated to kubernetes nodes.

+`192.168.10.2` is reserved as a gateway IP for the harvester cluster.
+All other IPs are assigned via DHCP.
+Initial local dns to access rancher is configured via terraform to make `rancher.tomnowak.work` available.

+Downstream kubernetes clusteres can create services of type `Loadbalancer` via the harvester cloud provider, and are assigned an IP address in the same `citadel` vlan.
+Internal cluster ingress is handled by a single ip requested by the internal [`nginx-ingress`](./clusters/homelab-1/network/ingress-nginx.yaml) controller.

+Once an ip has been assigned, the [`cluster-vars.env`](./clusters/homelab-1/cluster-vars.env) is updated to reflect that ip, and [`blocky`](./clusters/homelab-1/network/blocky.yaml) consumes that to provide dns for the cluster to other networks.

+Finally, the default vlan network is updated to provide the `blocky` loadbalancer ip for dns to all clients on the network, providing access to internal services and ad blocking.

 ---